worldamazing/plan/docs/overview.md

 ## Deconstructing the Core Myths of Civilization 1.0
 Before we can architect a new civilizational model, we must first identify and dismantle the invisible, foundational myths upon which our current, flawed system is built.
 These are the "bugs" in our collective thinking, the often-unconscious assumptions that make a better world seem impossible.

-What follows is a deconstruction of the four great myths that hold humanity captive.
+What follows is a deconstruction of the great myths that hold humanity captive.

 ### 1. The Myth of Scarcity
 > **The Myth:** *"There are not enough resources for everyone to live well.
 Life is a zero-sum competition for a limited pie, and inequality is the inevitable, tragic result."*